Shin'yō Maru incident: Aftermath

 Of 750 Allied prisoners of war, 668 were killed, all but five of whom were American servicemen.
 At least 47 Japanese personnel were also killed; only three men of Shinyō Maru's crew survived.
 83 Americans made it to the shores of Sindangan Bay, and they received aid from friendly Filipino guerrillas under the command of Brigadier General Wendell Fertig, who radioed headquarters about the situation.
 One man died the following day on September 8, the remaining survivors were eventually rescued by the submarine USS Narwhal save First Sergeant Joseph P. Coe Jr who remained on Mindanao to continue fighting, for which he later received a Bronze Star.

 The crew of USS Paddle was not informed of the deaths of hundreds of Allied POWs until 1946.

 American survivors of the massacre have held a number of reunions.
 The last was in 1998 on the 54th anniversary.
 It was in San Antonio, Texas, to unveil an inscribed stone plaque to commemorate the victims.
 17 survivors of the massacre and one member of USS Paddle's crew were present.
+A memorial shrine was also erected in Sindangan on September 7, 2014, commemorating the 70th anniversary of the incident, honoring the victims, survivors, as well as locals for their hospitality and help.